PetterJohanssonTilia/zaptalk_api/README.md

 ### Unresolved bugs

+- The moviemodel isn't set up correctly to filter out the no-thumbnail movie objects.
+Currently it's filtering out if the movie has it's thumbnail value being null or ''.
+I'm now filtering this in the frontend, looking inside movies if it has a thumbnail attribute at all.

-The userid is different inside the userprofile and inside the comments.
+- The userid is different inside the userprofile and inside the comments.
 This was circumvented by adding a username to fetch instead.

-the way I'm fetching the movies is still poorly designed resulting in fetching 7500 movies on the home page when only looking for 3
+- the way I'm fetching the movies is still poorly designed resulting in fetching 7500 movies on the home page when only looking for 3

 ## Deployment
 The ZapTalk API is deployed to Heroku, using a Postgres database.